cloudhotspot/salt-starter/README.md

 See my <a href="http://github.com/cloudhotspot/fusion-docker" target="_blank">Fusion Docker</a> project for establishing an OS X environment on Virtualbox/VMWare Fusion with file sharing enabled.

-The Salt master has a salt root mounted at `/srv/salt` that maps to a shared folder on your Docker host of `/share/cloudhotspot/salt-starter/salt` by default.
+The Salt master has a salt root mounted at `/srv/salt` that maps to a shared folder on your Docker host of `/share/cloudhotspot/salt-starter/salt/roots` by default.

+A mount point is also installed at `/etc/salt/master.d`, which is mapped to `/share/cloudhotspot/salt-starter/salt/master.d` by default.
+This allows you to add settings as required to the Salt master configuration file.

-The specific Docker host mount point can be changed in the `docker-compose.yml` file:
+The specific Docker host mount points can be changed in the `docker-compose.yml` file:

 	master:
 	  image: jacksoncage/salt:latest